Literal Translation of the Metta Sutta - Sutta Nipata 1.8 Heart Heart

 nātimaññetha katthaci naṃ kañci,

-does not despise / anywhere / not / anyone
+let one not despise / anywhere / not / anyone

 Byārosanā paṭighasaññā